consindo/jono.nz/source/me/index.md

 Hey, I'm Jono.
 I'm from New Zealand and currently working as a Graduate Developer at [Xero](https://xero.com).
 In my spare time, I make things (mostly software, sometimes video and other things), run & bike, and spend too much money (mostly on traveling <span class="emoji">🚀</span>).

 In my spare time, I like to distract myself with side projects.
 I helped build [Gradiator](https://launchpad.net/gradiator) (a CSS gradients app), [Nitro](https://github.com/nitrotasks/nitro) (a task management app) and [Lightread](https://github.com/stayradiated/LightRead), which [won the first Ubuntu App Showdown](http://www.omgubuntu.co.uk/2012/08/ubuntu-app-showdown-winners-announced).
 I also made [Stormcloud](https://github.com/consindo/stormcloud), a weather app that was [the best selling app in the Ubuntu Store ever](http://www.omgubuntu.co.uk/tag/stormcloud).
-Unfortunately software is hard to maintain, so after losing interest, all the apps are pretty much dead.
-On the positive side, they're all open sour ce which means you can download, modify and almost anything you like with the code.
+Unfortunately software is hard to maintain, so after losing interest, all the apps are no longer supported.
+On the positive side, they're all open source which means you can download, modify, and do almost anything you like with the code.

 *But Jono, that was 2012-2013!
-What have you been doing since?* In 2014, I realized that building open source apps for the rest of your life isn't particularly profitable, so I put some effort into school, tried to get a few scholarships, and took a trip overseas.
-In 2015, I started University, finally started working on a new app, and then took three months for another trip around the world.
+What have you been doing since?* In 2014, I realized that building open source apps isn't sustainable without a business plan, so I put some effort into school, tried to get a few scholarships, and took a trip overseas.
+In 2015, I moved to Auckland, started University, started working on a new app, and then took three months for another trip around the world.

-In 2017 I worked as an Intern at [Sandfield](https://www.sandfield.co.nz/) and finished my final year of University.
-I built [Waka](https://waka.app), a progressive web app for getting around Auckland & Wellington.
-Currently I'm trying to bring Nitro back from the dead.
+In 2017, I worked as an Intern at [Sandfield](https://www.sandfield.co.nz/) and graduated from University.
+I also built [Waka](https://waka.app), a progressive web app for getting around Auckland & Wellington.
+[I'm currently working at Xero](/work), and trying to go live with Nitro 3.
 [Sign up to get early access](http://nitrotasks.com).

 ## Get in touch
 I like talking to people!
 [Email me](mailto:jono@jonocooper.com) if you want to chat, work together, or just hang out.